We provide child care grants and accompanying family support grants to families with one or more parent in school full time.

-The Seattle Milk Fund’s Child Care and Education Support Program provides partial education and childcare funding to low-income families while one or both of the parents attend school full-time.
+The Seattle Milk Fund provides child care and family support funding to low-income families while one or both of the parents attend school full-time.
 This program is designed to meet the needs of both the parents and children.
 While the parents work towards their educational goals and financial independence, the children are provided with a valuable learning opportunity in a quality licensed childcare facility or preschool.

 Our families are low-income, one or two parent households with children.
-They share a common desire to achieve financial stability through higher education and training.
+They share a common desire to achieve a more stable financial future through higher education.
 Their ultimate goal is to obtain employment which will provide economic stability and break the cycle of minimum wage, low paying jobs that keep these families from creating healthy, bright new futures.
 Recent Seattle Milk Fund graduates include dental hygienists, medical assistants, teachers, nurses (LPN, RN and BSN levels) accountants, social workers, engineers, and midwives.
 Many of our students report that they are the first person in their family ever to have graduated from college or technical school.

 Awarding education and childcare assistance is the largest expenditure in Seattle Milk Fund’s budget.
-Each family that is selected to receive Seattle Milk Fund grants is awarded a $300.00 grant to their college institution and up to $1300.00 per child/per quarter paid directly to the parent’s preferred licensed daycare provider.
+Each family that is selected to receive Seattle Milk Fund grants is awarded a $450.00 family support grant to their college institution and up to $1300.00 per child/per quarter paid directly to the parent’s preferred licensed daycare provider.

 - Applicants must have residential custody of a child(children) 12 years of age or younger enrolled in a licensed childcare program of their choosing.
 We fund licensed childcare programs that provide full time or part time (before/after school) care for children 12 years of age or younger including full day kindergarten at a public school, only.

-- Applicants must attend a public college or university in King County, Wash., including: Bellevue College, Cascadia Community College, Green River Community College, Highline Community College, Lake Washington Technical College, North Seattle Community College, Renton Technical College, Shoreline Community College, Seattle Central Community College, Seattle Vocational Institute, South Seattle Community College, University of Washington (Bothell or Seattle Campuses).
+- Applicants must attend a public or private college or university in King County, Wash., including: Bellevue College, Cascadia Community College, Green River Community College, Highline Community College, Lake Washington Technical College, North Seattle College, Renton Technical College, Seattle Pacific University, Seattle University, Shoreline Community College, Seattle Central College, Seattle Vocational Institute, South Seattle College, University of Washington (Bothell or Seattle Campuses).

 - Applicants must be enrolled for a full course load of 12 credit hours throughout the quarter, with the exception of Summer Quarter which requires 10 credit hours.
 Audited classes (which don’t issue a grade) do not count toward the total credit hour requirement.